Note on the Polyhedral Description of the Minkowski Sum of Two L-convex Sets: Conclusion

 \section{Conclusion}

-We have shown that the convex hull of an \LL-convex set can be described by inequalities of the form $x(J) - x(I) \leq \gamma_{IJ}$ with $|I|=|J|$ and $I \cap J = \emptyset$.
-There are exponentially many such pairs of $(I,J)$ and some of these inequalities are redundant, as we have seen in Example \ref{EXl2graph} in Section~\ref{SCpolydescG}.
-Although we have observed two kinds of redundancy, one caused by concatenation and the other by splitting, it is not clear whether these two kinds exhaust all causes of redundancy.
-It remains to clarify the condition for the redundancy of inequalities.

 We conclude this paper by summarizing our present knowledge about the polyhedral description of discrete convex sets in Table \ref{TBpolydesc}.
-The polyhedral description of \MM-convex (resp.,\MMnat-convex) sets is obtained immediately from that of M-convex (resp., \Mnat-convex) sets; see Remark \ref{RMm2natpoly}.
+The polyhedral description of \MM-convex (resp.,\MMnat-convex) sets is obtained immediately from that of M-convex (resp., \Mnat-convex) sets; see Remark~\ref{RMmnat2poly}.
 The polyhedral description of multimodular sets, described in Theorem~\ref{THmmpolydesc}, has recently been obtained in \cite{MM21inclinter}.
 Polyhedral descriptions are not known for integrally convex sets \cite[Section 3.4]{Mdcasiam}, discrete midpoint convex sets \cite{MMTT20dmc}, and directed discrete midpoint convex sets \cite{TT21ddmc}.

 {\bf Acknowledgement}.
-This work was supported by JSPS KAKENHI Grant Numbers JP17K00037, JP20K11697, JP21K04533.
+This work was partially supported by JSPS KAKENHI Grant Numbers JP17K00037, JP20K11697, JP21K04533.
 The authors thank Akihisa Tamura for careful reading of the manuscript and to Satoru Iwata for communicating his personal memorandum \cite{Iwa21adj}.
+Comments from the referees were helpful to improve the paper.